simon-katz/nomis-ec-mode/README.md

 ## Prerequisites

-nomis-electric-clojure depends on the Emacs libraries listed below.
+nomis/ec-mode depends on the Emacs libraries listed below.
 I've been using the versions in parentheses.

 - dash (20240510.1327)
 - parseclj (20231203.1905).

 I don't know how to package up Emacs libraries — how to specify dependencies etc — so for now you will have to separately make sure that parseclj is available.
 (TODO: Improve this.)

-## Installing nomis-electric-clojure itself
+## Installing nomis/ec-mode itself

-Here are some options for installing nomis-electric-clojure itself:
+Here are some options for installing nomis/ec-mode itself:

 ### Option 1